whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-08-Sephora-Cyber-Monday-Mystery-Bag-Items-Review.md

 <H4>And here are the items inside my Sephora Cyber Monday Mystery Bag:</H4>
 <center><img src="/images/SephoraCyberMonday2015GWPItems.jpg"></center>

 <p>As you can see, there's a lot of sample packets which I'm not a big fan of, they never have enough product to really make a difference and for me to decide if it works or not.
-That's just me.</p>
+But that's just me.</p>

 <p>Here's a closer look at the samples I got:</p>